PREVAIL Epilepsy Trial

 Although this controlled clinical trial was performed to assess the efficacy and safety of Qudexy® XR in patients, the basis for approval of Qudexy® XR included the studies using an immediate-release topiramate formulation and the demonstration of the pharmacokinetic equivalence of Qudexy® XR to immediate-release topiramate through the analysis of concentrations and cumulative AUCs at multiple time points.

 POS=partial-onset seizure; AUC=area under the curve.

-Qudexy® XR is the only extended-release topiramate formulation with contemporary topiramate PREVAIL efficacy data when used with other AEDs, including carbamazepine, valproic acid, lamotrigine and levetiracetam.†2
+Qudexy® XR is an extended-release topiramate formulation with contemporary topiramate PREVAIL efficacy data when used with other AEDs, including carbamazepine, valproic acid, lamotrigine and levetiracetam.†2

 † See Table 10 in the Qudexy® XR Prescribing Information for a summary of AED interactions with topiramate.

 Most treatment-emergent adverse events (TEAEs) reported were mild to moderate in intensity.1,2